jeffersonlizar/shipitchile/README.rst

 Thanks
 =============

-Thanks to kattatzu for create the original version for php https://github.com/kattatzu/ShipIt
+Thanks to kattatzu for create the original version for PHP https://github.com/kattatzu/ShipIt

 Licence
 =============